-Words of Church Fathers
+Wisdom of our Church Fathers

-St. Cyril of Jerusalem instructed his new converts as follows: "You were led by the hand to the holy pool of divine Baptism....and each of you was asked if he believed in the Name of the Father, and of the Son, and of the Holy Spirit.
+You were led by the hand to the holy pool of divine Baptism....and each of you was asked if he believed in the Name of the Father, and of the Son, and the Holy Spirit.
 And you made that saving confession, you descended into the water and came up again three times.
-In the very same moment you died and were born."
-(Orthodox Study Bible, Holy Baptism, page
+In the very same moment you died and were born.